ananddotiyer/Test-driven-API/README.md

 5. Create tests.py in the folder, to hold all tests in a dictionary.
 Refer to any of the .py files within functional_tests folder, for a sample.
 6. Add folder-path into the appropriate list in tests_suite.py.
 For example, regression.tests

 To view web interface, run "python web.py" in command-line, from modules\web path.
+Web interface is available at localhost:5000